instagibbs/bolts/XX-eltoo-onchain.md

 ## Abstract

-Lightning allows for two parties (a local node and a remote node) to conduct transactions off-chain by giving each of the parties a *signed update and settlement transaction*, which describes the current state of the channel (basically, the current balance).
+Lightning eltoo channels allow for two parties (a local node and a remote node) to conduct transactions off-chain by giving each of the parties a *signed update and settlement transaction*, which describes the current state of the channel (basically, the current balance).
 This *update transaction* and *settlement transactions* are updated every time a new payment is made and